inspektor-gadget/inspektor-gadget/docs/guides/top/block-io.md

 ---
-title: 'The "biotop" gadget'
+title: 'The "top block-io" gadget'
 weight: 10
 ---

-The `biotop` gadget is used to trace block devices I/O.
+The `top block-io` gadget is used to trace block devices I/O.

 ## How to use it?